 - The academic programs and majors that best align with your military experience

-In addition to understanding the university’s policies regarding transfer credits, you should reflect on what it would be like to attend the university as a veteran.
+You should also reflect on what it would be like to attend the university as a veteran.
 Consider the following:

 - What kind of support does the school offer to veterans?